uolcz/cnb/README.md

 ### Daily currency rates
-To work with current currency rates start with the following code:
+To work with daily currency rates start with the following code:

     CNB.daily_rates

+This will provide you object from which you can get the currency rates and other information.
+Everytime you use the code above, actual currency rates are retrived from Czech National Bank, so it is a good idea to assign the result to variable if you don't want to make more HTTP requests than neccessary.

-Get currency rate of currency towards czech crown (CZK) with given currency code
+Get currency rate of currency with given currency code towards czech crown (CZK)

-    CNB.rate('USD') # 19.927 (float value)
+    CNB.daily_rates.rate('USD') # 19.927 (float value)
+    CNB.daily_rates.rate('EUR') # 27.34

+By using the code above you make 2 requests for currency rates.

+The following code does the same thing but it retrives the currency rates just once.

+    daily_rates = CNB.daily_rates
+    daily_rates.rate('USD')
+    daily_rates.rate('EUR')

 Get name of the currency in czech language.

-    CNB.name('USD') # dolar
+    CNB.daily_rates.name('USD') # dolar

 Get name of the country where the currency comes from in czech language.

-    CNB.country('USD') # USA
+    CNB.daily_rates.country('USD') # USA

-The currency code is not case sensitive.
+**The currency code parameter is not case sensitive.**

 Get date when the currency rates were published.
-Czech National Bank does not publish currency rates during the weekend, so may want to check when exactly were the values published.
+Czech National Bank does not publish currency rates during the weekend, so you may want to check when exactly were the values published.

     CNB.date

-Daily currency rates are used by default, so you can use the methods for getting rates, currency names and countries straight away.
+You can get all currencies as hash where currency codes are used as keys by the following code

+    CNB.daily_rates.currencies

 ### Monthly currency rates